9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Point-free style

 This style of writing a definition exclusively as a composition of other functions is called *point-free style*.
-The use of the word \"point\" is not related to the \"`.`\" character used for function composition.
+The use of the word "point" is not related to the "`.`" character used for function composition.
 The term *point* is roughly synonymous (in Haskell) with *value*, so a *point-free* expression makes no mention of the values that it operates on.

-Contrast the point-free definition of `string` above with this
-\"pointy\" version, which uses a variable `s` to refer to the value on which it operates.
+Contrast the point-free definition of `string` above with this "pointy" version, which uses a variable `s` to refer to the value on which it operates.

 :::: captioned-content